László Balint

-György László "Gyuszi" Balint (born 29 March 1979) is a Romanian football manager and former player, who is currently in charge of Liga I club Oțelul Galați.
+György László "Gyuszi" Balint (born 29 March 1979) is a Romanian football manager and former player.

-Club career
+Playing career

 Balint was born in Brașov, Romania, into an ethnic Hungarian family.
 In his early career as a footballer, he played for Rapid Energia Braşov, Romradiatoare Braşov, before joining FC Brașov in 2001, where he played for four seasons in Liga I. After the club's relegation, he moved to CFR Cluj, under player-coach Dorinel Munteanu, reaching the 2005 UEFA Intertoto Cup finals with his new club.

 The following season, he transferred to another Liga I club, UTA Arad.
 In 2007, he was brought by Dan Petrescu to Unirea Urziceni, a team that would win its first championship title in history two years later.
 After that, followed a short spell at Diósgyőr in the Hungarian First Division, before signing as a player-manager for Unirea Tărlungeni in the Romanian Liga III, a club near his hometown of Braşov.